 Rubies are a wonderful, desirable and lustrous red gemstone, often used in jewellery to convey both passion and love.
 Of all the red gemstones, Rubies are the most famous.
 Rubies can range in colour from reddish pink to vivid dark red and sometimes, can even have a bluish-purple hue.
-They are graded and valued based on their, cut, colour, clarity and weight.
+They are graded and valued based on their cut, colour, clarity and weight.
 Jody has a passion for unusual, rare gemstones and one of the .

 A perfect Pearl is round and smooth with an unmistakable lustre and the finest quality natural Pearls have been highly valued as gemstones and objects of beauty for many centuries.
 A Pearl is a metaphor for something rare, fine, admirable and valuable.
 Technically, a Pearl is not a gemstone – as it is not a stone by origin.
-Pearls takes years to develop and are produced within the shell of a mollusc, perhaps a .
+Pearls take years to develop and are produced within the shell of a mollusc, perhaps a .

 Emerald is the perfect gemstone for those with a May birthday as it’s brilliant and bright green reflects the Spring growth, seen at this time of the year!
-Emerald has a long fascinated people, its history as a gemstone dates to 330 BC or possibly even earlier, with the first known mines in Egypt at that time.
-Cleopatra was known to have a passion for Emeralds and used these precious stones to adorn .
+Emerald has long fascinated people, its history as a gemstone dates to 330 BC or possibly even earlier, with the first known mines in Egypt at that time.
+Cleopatra was known to have a passion for Emeralds and used these precious stones to adorn herself. .

 Diamonds are one of the most desirable stones on our planet!
 Diamonds are most often seen in their colourless format, where their fire and blaze can be truly enjoyed and cherished!
 Diamonds are the hardest natural substance known to mankind, they are highly durable as well as extremely beautiful – no wonder they say ‘Diamonds are a girl’s best friend’!
 Diamonds are formed from a combination of great pressure and intense heat, deep below .